UCSBCarpentry/2019-05-09-UCSB-SW-Carpentry/_episodes/101-intro.md

 - "The shell's main advantages are its high action-to-keystroke ratio, its support for automating repetitive tasks, and its capacity to access networked machines."
 - "The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be."
 ---

+### Setup
+If you haven't already, please <a href="../files/data-shell.zip">download these files</a> to follow along with this lesson:
+1. Download and move the file to your Desktop.
+2. Unzip/extract the file (ask your instructor if you need help with this step).
+You should end up with a new folder called **data-shell** on your Desktop.

 ### Background
 At a high level, computers do four things: